RIBO Responsible AI Use: A 4-Pillar Policy Template for Ontario Insurance Brokerages (2026)

 Pillar 2: Transparency and explainability

 The second pillar is the human-in-the-loop disclosure.
-RIBO writes that “a customer should know when they are engaging with AI instead of a human” and that “generative AI use” in client-facing work “should be closely monitored by one or more licensed brokers.”
+RIBO writes that “a customer should know when they are engaging with AI instead of a human” and says brokerages should closely monitor generative AI use through one or more licensed brokers.

 The disclosure clause has to do two things.
 It has to define the trigger conditions for telling the client AI was used, and it has to specify how the disclosure is delivered.

-RIBO does not require disclosure for every internal use.
-It requires it where the client is engaging with AI as if it were a broker (automated chat, AI-generated quote explanation, AI-summarized policy review presented to the insured) and where the AI materially shapes the advice the client receives.
+Disclosure is not needed for every internal use.
+The cases that matter are where the client is engaging with AI as if it were a broker (automated chat, AI-generated quote explanation, AI-summarized policy review presented to the insured) and where the AI materially shapes the advice the client receives.

 Recommended wording.
 “The brokerage discloses AI use to the client in three circumstances: (a) the client is interacting with an automated system that simulates broker-customer dialogue, (b) the work product presented to the client is materially shaped by an AI tool, or (c) the client’s engagement letter or service-level agreement requires it.”